In need of a few new advertisement ideas?

 “Reach potential customers while they’re actively browsing, researching or comparing the types of products you sell.
 Connect with those most interested in what you have to offer, using precise segments that classify users based on their demonstrated in-market behavior and purchase intent.”

 Previously, this feature was previously only available for Display Network and YouTube campaigns, but Google recently extended in-market audiences to Search ads as well.
+Thus opening up ideas for marketers.

 Based on those signals, Google can then place users into categories based on buying intent, which advertisers choose from when they set up their ads.